 - TPM with startup key and PIN: In addition to the core component protection that the TPM-only provides, part of the encryption key is stored on a USB flash drive, and a PIN is required to authenticate the user to the TPM.
 This configuration provides multifactor authentication so that if the USB key is lost or stolen, it cannot be used for access to the drive because the correct PIN is also required.

-Since my interest in this guide is on TPM only, we will not be needed an additional BitLocker PIN.
+Since my interest in this guide is on TPM only, I will not be needing any additional BitLocker PIN.
 Therefore, the general notion that “encryption may not provide confidentiality without authentication.
 A typical example is a device with a Self-Encrypting Drive or software FDE that boots right into a user account without authentication leaves the data completely exposed" is WRONG!

 Note: This assertion is no longer true because of the underlying hardware and OS security.
 In this scenario, you will rely on a secure operating environment.
 Windows integrates closely with the OEM partners (hardware) to help ensure that all certified Windows systems deliver a secure operating environment (with available hardware capabilities).